DistrictOfJoban/DCLink/README.md

 # DCLink
+A Fabric Minecraft Mod that allows relaying from Minecraft to Discord/Revolt(WIP)

 [![works badge](https://cdn.jsdelivr.net/gh/nikku/works-on-my-machine@v0.2.0/badge.svg)](https://github.com/nikku/works-on-my-machine)
 ![build status](https://github.com/Kenny-Hui/DCLink/actions/workflows/build.yml/badge.svg)

-## The story
+## The origin
 A server that I previously manages has been upgraded to 1.17.1.
 Unfortunately, I can't find a decent Discord Chat Linking Bot that suits my need and runs on Fabric 1.17.1.
+(Which by now is fairly outdated, but hey stubborn players exists)

 [Chatter](https://github.com/axieum/chatter) is what I used to use before upgrading, but it's stuck on 1.16.5.
 While a newer rewritten mod by the same author, [Minecord](https://github.com/axieum/minecord) is only available for 1.19.

-I don't have enough understanding of the code to port either of the mod to 1.17, so I made yet another Discord linking mod with a codebase 10x worse than others.
+I don't have enough understanding of the codebase to port either of the mod to 1.17, so I have to make another Discord linking mod just for a server I manages.

-What a brilliant idea!
+Eventually I tried making it a more proper project, (hopefully) implement bridging to services outside of only Discord.

+# REVOLT PROGRESS (Self-note)
+-

 ## Features
 - Fabric 1.16.5 - 1.19.2
 - Config hot-reloadable
 - Support bot activities
 - Support custom guild emoji (Minecraft to Discord)
-- Allow silencing from Minecraft to Discord, or the other way round
+- Allow silencing relays from/to Minecraft
-- Fully customizable Discord embed
+- Fully customizable embed based on Discord's specification

 ### Supported Server Events to be relayed to Discord
 - Server starting / started / stopping / stopped